yelinaung/hugo-blog/content/posts/what-happened-to-my-print.md

 But..how about I want to keep things the same way and have my prints.
 I wanna have the cake and eat it too.

-In one of the conditions above, the buffer should be flushed to the output device `When a newline is written, if the stream is line buffered.`
+Rememer, in one of the conditions above, it says that "When a newline is written, if the stream is line buffered".

-For that, I can to use a newline character (`\n`) to force the program flush to the buffer.
+For that, I can use a newline character (`\n`) to force the program flush to the buffer.
 We can keep the rest in the same way.
+Let's see if that works.

 ```c
 #include <stdio.h>